 The Waste Management category is focused on reducing the amount of waste generated, encouraging the reuse and repair of products, and diverting waste from the landfill.
-The EPA developed the non-hazardous materials and waste management hierarchy in recognition that no single waste management approach is suitable for managing all materials and waste streams in all circumstances.
-The hierarchy ranks the various management strategies from most to least environmentally preferred.
-The City of Winter Park has a franchise agreement with WastePro for hauling of solid waste, yard waste and recyclables from properties. residential Under this contract, WastePro hauls solid waste and yard waste to Seminole the County Transfer Station.
-Solid waste is landfilled and yard waste is used primarily as road cover at the landfill, allowing yard waste to be counted as diverted waste.
-WastePro hauls recyclables to the Orange County Transfer Station.
+The EPA developed the non-hazardous materials and waste management hierarchy in recognition that no management approach is suitable for single waste materials and waste streams managing all circumstances.
+The hierarchy ranks the various strategies management from most least to environmentally preferred.

-There, recyclables are graded by Waste Management as being "acceptable" or "rejectable" based on the level of contamination.
-Acceptable loads are transported to Waste Management's sorting facility in Cocoa for sorting, baling and compaction and then prepared for market.
-Unacceptable loads are landfilled.
-Consistency in updating residents to what is acceptable and not acceptable in the recycling bin is key to keeping rejections low.
+The City of Winter Park has a franchise agreement with WastePro for hauling solid waste, yard waste, and recyclables from residential properties.
+Under this contract, WastePro hauls solid waste to the Seminole County Transfer Station with exceptions during diversion events.
+Solid waste is landfilled, and yard waste is primarily used as road cover at the landfill, allowing yard waste to be counted WastePro diverted waste. hauls as recyclables to the Orange County Transfer Station.
+There, the recyclables are graded Waste Management as "acceptable" or ""rejectable" based on the level of contamination.
+Acceptable loads are transported to Waste Management's sorting facility for sorting, bailing, and compaction and then prepared for market. loads Unacceptable are landfilled.

-It is important to recognize that at the top of the waste
+Consistency in updating residents to what is acceptable and not acceptable in the recycling bin is key to keeping rejections, or contamination rate, low.

-management hierarchy is avoidance and reduction of waste.
+It is important to recognize that at the top of the waste management hierarchy is avoidance and reduction of waste.
 The city is leading by example with its Single Use Product Policy Pilot program that prohibits plastic bags, plastic straws and styrofoam products at city facilities.
 The Green Business Recognition Program provides a way for businesses to receive recognition for switching from single-use to reusable and compostable alternatives.
 It is critical to reinforce the message that most environmentally preferable choice an individual can make in regards to waste is to not create it in the first place.

-- 1. Reduce the amount of waste generated - 2.
+- I. Reduce the amount of waste generated - 2.
 Increase repair, reuse and donation of materials - 3.
 Divert waste generated away from the landfill - 4.
-Increase residents and businesses' knowledge of the benefits and importance of waste prevention and reduction
+Increase residents and businesses' knowledge of the benefits and importance of waste prevention and reduction - 5.
+Increase composting awareness

-Indicator Description 2012 Baseline 2021 Status 2025 Target 2035 Target WM-I Residential Waste Generated [tons] 14,714 15,018 5% less 10% less from prior target WM-2 Residential Solid Waste Landfilled [tons] 9,890 10,004 10% less 20% less WM-3 Residential Waste Diverted from Landfill [tons] 2 4,824 5,014 10% more 20% more
+Indicator Description 2012 Baseline 2021 Status 2022 Status 2025 Target 2035 Target WM-I Residential Waste Generated [tons] 14,714 15,018 15,242 5% less 10% less from prior target WM-2 Residential Solid Waste Landfilled [tons] 9,890 10,004 10,240 10% less 20% less WM-3 Residential Waste Diverted from Landfill [tons] 2 4,824 5,014 5,003 10% more 20% more

-1Includes tonnage collected from residential households (solid waste, yard waste and recycling)
+Includes tonnage collected from residential households (solid waste, yard waste and recycling)

-Projected Implementation Year Action Accomplished Status Responsible Department(s) 2022 Provide composting education and backyard composters to residents Yes Initiated Sustainability Division 2022 Analyze implementation of a Food Waste Diversion Program for Center Street and Farmer's Market No Initiated Sustainability Division
+Projected Implementation Year Action Accomplished Status Responsible Department(s) 2022 Provide composting education and backyard composters to residents Yes Initiated Sustainability 2022 Analyze implementation of a Food Waste Diversion Program for Center Street and Farmer's Market Yes Initiated Sustainability